Intermittent fasting by age chart — explained by Simple

 The different types of intermittent fasting

-There are a number of intermittent fasting plans to choose from.
+There are a number of intermittent fasting schedules to choose from.
 This wide variety is one of intermittent fasting’s most winning features — there’s something for everyone.

 For the complete 411 on this, our intermittent fasting for beginners guide has you covered, but for the TL;DR version, read on!